 But now, the Moto RAZR is coming back.
 Motorola has revealed a sleek new folding smartphone that combines a durable clam shell design with the silhouette and namesake we all know and love.
 And best of all, it’s just about ready for pre-orders.
 Here’s how you can get your hands on one.

 Return of the RAZR

 Update 1/22/19: The wait is finally over!
 Motorola will officially begin accepting pre-orders for the new Moto RAZR on Jan.
-26. It’s currently scheduled for release in the U.S. on February 6, and you can get it exclusively from Verizon’s website and stores, as well as Motorola’s website.
+26. It’s currently scheduled for release in the U.S. on February 6, and you can get it exclusively from Verizon’s website and in-store.

 Motorola has officially announced the new Moto RAZR — the official successor to the iconic phone of the mid 00’s.
 Built around the design notes of the original, the new phone features a folding clam shell design that protects the internal screen from hazards.

 The exterior of the phone features a 2.7-inch gOLED touch screen for notifications and quick replies to text messages, as well as a 16 megapixel camera that can be used for selfies when the phone is folded.

 The main attraction is the folding display.
 Much like the Galaxy Fold, the Moto RAZR has a flexible display mounted on a hinge that packs a larger screen in a smaller package.
 When the phone is opened, it reveals a larger aspect ratio compared to competing smartphones, for a truly cinematic experience.

 As for tech specs, the phone runs Android 9 on the Snapdragon 710 chip, has 6 GB of RAM and comes with 128 GB of storage.
 It’s not quite as powerful as flagships like the Galaxy Note 10 or iPhone 11 Pro Max, but it’s still more than enough to pack a wallop.